Military to investigate claim that psy-ops team was used to influence U.S. senators

 The investigation stems from an article published early Thursday on the Web site of Rolling Stone magazine alleging that Lt.
 Gen. William Caldwell, the head of the U.S. and NATO training operation for Afghan forces, used an "information operations" team to "manipulate visiting American senators" and other visitors, including the chairman of the Joint Chiefs of Staff, Adm.
 Mike Mullen.

-The article is based on assertions by a lieutenant colonel who served on a psychological operations team in Afghanistan last year and who alleges he was subjected to retribution when he resisted the assignment.
+The article is based on the claims of a lieutenant colonel who served on a psychological operations team in Afghanistan last year and who alleges he was subjected to retribution when he resisted the assignment.

 A spokesman for Caldwell denied that he had done anything improper.
 U.S. military officials in Afghanistan declined to comment on the matter, citing the impending investigation.